 Use this matrix to guide resource allocation:

 Wholesale and DTC are two dials on the same control panel.
 One controls scale, the other controls margin and cash flow.
 The art of scaling a CPG brand lies in knowing when to turn each dial, and by how much, to keep the entire system in balance and driving forward.
-The brands that master this integrated financial model don’t just survive the channel conflict; they leverage it to build durable, profitable companies.
+The brands that master this integrated financial model don’t just survive the channel conflict; they leverage it to build durable, profitable companies, often by pairing this work with a driver-based financial model built with a fractional CFO to keep assumptions explicit and decisions disciplined.

 Q1: We’re in wholesale but want to launch DTC.
 How do we avoid angering our retail buyers?